Elon Musk goes on trial in U.S. for defamation over 'pedo guy' tweet

-LOS ANGELES (Reuters) - Elon Musk is known for his eccentric, sometimes controversial use of Twitter.
-Now, Tesla Inc’s (TSLA.O) chief executive may have to pay for using Twitter to brand someone a pedophile.
+LOS ANGELES, Dec 3 (Reuters) - Elon Musk is known for his eccentric, sometimes controversial use of Twitter.
+Now, Tesla Inc’s chief executive may have to pay for using Twitter to brand someone a pedophile.

 Musk is expected on Tuesday to go on trial for allegedly defaming Vernon Unsworth, a British cave explorer who gained international renown for playing a lead role in the rescue of 12 boys and their soccer coach from the Tham Luang Nang Non cave in Thailand in July 2018.